mozilla-l10n/firefox-l10n/ka/suite/installer/os2/README.txt

 accompanying it.

 This Read Me file contains information about system requirements and installation instructions for the OS/2 builds of SeaMonkey.

-For more info on SeaMonkey, see http://www.mozilla.org/projects/seamonkey/ For more info on the OS/2 port see http://www.mozilla.org/ports/os2.
-To submit bugs or other feedback, see the Navigator QA menu and check out Bugzilla at https://bugzilla.mozilla.org/ for links to known bugs, bug-writing guidelines, and more.
+For more info on SeaMonkey, see http://www.seamonkey-project.org/ For more info on the OS/2 port see http://www.mozilla.org/ports/os2.
+To submit bugs or other feedback, see http://www.seamonkey-project.org/dev/get-involved and check out Bugzilla at https://bugzilla.mozilla.org/ for links to known bugs, bug-writing guidelines, and more.
 You can also get help with Bugzilla by pointing your IRC client to #mozillazine at irc.mozilla.org, OS/2 specific problems are discussed in #warpzilla and in the newsgroup mozilla.dev.ports.os2 on news.mozilla.org.

 ==========================================================================